College of Integrative Sciences

 CIS263 Demystifying Data: Introductory Data Analysis and Modeling

 How do scientists make sense of the data they collect, especially as datasets grow in size and complexity?
-With the right combination of thoughtful experimental design and mathematical tools, they can cut through this complex web of data and gain important insights into the world around them.
-In this course, students will learn fundamental concepts in statistics and mathematical modeling through hands-on analysis of publicly available epidemiological and genomic datasets from the COVID-19 pandemic.
+In this course, students will learn fundamental concepts in data collection, statistics, and modeling through hands-on analysis of publicly available datasets from the COVID-19 pandemic.
+We will cover the effects of biases in data collection, models of epidemic growth and spread, and the principles of studying a rapidly evolving pathogen.
 While we will use motivating examples from the life sciences, students can expect to learn techniques and ways of thinking that will form a foundation for evaluating and analyzing data across scientific disciplines.
 Students will learn the basics of using the R programming language to visualize, analyze, and model data, so no previous programming experience is expected.

 Offering: Host